hchachko/cs545-final-project/README.md

 2) cd to the "Server" directory.

-3) Run "npm install" to install the dependicies needed for the backend.
+3) Run "npm install" to install the dependicies needed for the server.

 4) Run "npm run seed".
 This will populate the mongo server with seed data.